 - Prevent migraine attacks.
 For migraine, Emgality is a long-term treatment used on a regular basis to prevent migraine attacks.
 It’s not used for fast-acting relief of symptoms.

 Emgality is a biologic medication.
 Biologics are drugs made from living cells.
 Emgality is given by subcutaneous injection (an injection under your skin).
-For more information about Emgality, see this in-depth article on the drug.
+For more information about Emgality, see this in-depth article.

 Like all medications, Emgality can cause side effects in some people.
 The most common of these are reactions that happen at the injection site, such as: